 Although we believe these provisions make a higher third-party bid more likely by requiring potential acquirors to negotiate with our board of directors, these provisions apply even if an initial offer may be considered beneficial by some stockholders.
-See "Description of Capital Stock-Anti-Takeover Effects"
+See "Description of Capital Stock-Anti-Takeover Effects of our Certificate of Incorporation and Bylaws."